department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/IBM-skillsbuild-form-22-10282.md

 1. **IBM SkillsBuild page [page name TBD by Content]** - Add new page
   - Placement description: Create a form intro page, with an entry point to the form.
 There is no log-in for completing this form.
   - Link label: TBD by Content
-  - Link destination: va.gov/education/other-va-education-benefits/[page name TBD by Content]/apply-form-22-10282/introduction **this is wrong - Kristin, how do I indicate that this goes to p.
-2 of the form?**
+  - Link destination: va.gov/education/other-va-education-benefits/[page name TBD by Content]/apply-form-22-10282/

 <img width="417" alt="ibm primary entry 2" src="https://github.com/user-attachments/assets/21c15251-7481-4006-9e9d-cccf01ac9269">